ameerabdulfatah/US-Aviation-Analysis-PowerBI/README.md

 After cleaning and preprocessing, the final dataset used for the Power BI dashboard consisted of 19,808 rows and 64 columns, with no missing values in the key analytical fields.

 Dashboard Deep Dive
-(This section remains the same as before, detailing the purpose and insights of each of the three pages.)

 Page 1: U.S. Aviation: Geographic & Ownership Overview
 Purpose: To provide a high-level, geographic snapshot of all aviation facilities, answering the questions "Where are the airports?" and "Who owns them?".